JayyWalker/resources/Data_Excel/Text.md

 ```

 ### Trim
 Sometimes when importing data extra spaces can be added in the process.
-To remove these, we use the TRIM function:
+To remove these, we use the TRIM function.

 ```
 =TRIM(A1)
 ```

 ### Concatenate
 This function is useful for putting a First Name and Last Name field back together with one step.
 Eg Pastes B2 and A2 together in one cell with one space in between.